Skip to main content

 Oxford Mobile Bearing Knee

 Oxford mobile bearing is the most popular and successful partial knee replacement in the world.
 It features a mobile-bearing polyethylene component and is designed to repair only one side of your knee.
 The Oxford knee is a bone sparing prosthesis, implanted with a minimally invasive resurfacing technique, and is designed to restore the best possible function to your joint.
+Dr. Mathews has extensive experience in the new press-fit non-cemented Oxford partial knee prosthesis, only recently approved for use in the U.S.